 What should I do to ensure a seamless transition of service during the porting process?

-1. Continue your current service with your carrier, PBX, app, etc. for at least 10 days past the scheduled port date.
-For instance, you should continue to pay for existing phone service with your current carrier until you’ve verified that calls are routing to Twilio as expected.
-This way, if the scheduled porting time is delayed for any reason, you can ensure that your current coverage will continue.
+2. Keep paying for existing phone service with your current carrier until you’ve verified that calls are routing to Twilio as expected.
+This ensures that your current coverage will continue if the scheduled porting time is delayed for any reason.

 Have more questions?
 Submit a request